LibraryCarpentry/lc-open-refine/_episodes/04-basic-functions-II.md

 ```
 .
 Taking the above example again, this would result in a string with the days of the week in alphabetical order, listed with commas between each day.

-### Exercise 10: Reverse author names
+>### Exercise 10: Reverse author names
-In this exercise we are going to use both the Boolean and Array data types.
+>In this exercise we are going to use both the Boolean and Array data types.
-If you look at the Authors column, you can see that most of the author names are written in the natural order.
-However, a few have been reversed to put the family name first.
+>If you look at the Authors column, you can see that most of the author names are written in the natural order.
+However, a few have been >reversed to put the family name first.
+>

-We can do a crude test for reversed author names by looking for those that contain a comma:
+>We can do a crude test for reversed author names by looking for those that contain a comma:
+>

-* Make sure you have already split the author names into individual cells using 'Edit cells->Split multi-valued cells' (you should have done this in exercise 5)
+>* Make sure you have already split the author names into individual cells using 'Edit cells->Split multi-valued cells' (you should have done this in exercise 5)
-* On the Authors column, use the dropdown menu and select 'Facet->Custom text facet...'
+>* On the Authors column, use the dropdown menu and select 'Facet->Custom text facet...'
-    * The Custom text facet function allows you to write GREL functions to create a facet
+>    * The Custom text facet function allows you to write GREL functions to create a facet
-* In the Expression box type ```value.contains(",")```
+>* In the Expression box type ```value.contains(",")```
-* Click 'OK'
+>* Click 'OK'
-* Since the 'contains' function outputs a Boolean value, you should see a facet that contains 'false' and 'true'.
+>* Since the 'contains' function outputs a Boolean value, you should see a facet that contains 'false' and 'true'.
 These represent the outcome of the expression, i.e. true = values containing a comma; false = values not containing a comma
-* In this facet select 'true' to narrow down to the author names that contain a comma
+>* In this facet select 'true' to narrow down to the author names that contain a comma
+>

-Now we have narrowed down to the lines with a comma in a name, we can use the 'match' function.
-The match function allows you to use regular expressions, and output the capture groups as an array, which you can then manipulate.
+>Now we have narrowed down to the lines with a comma in a name, we can use the 'match' function.
+The match function allows you to use >regular expressions, and output the capture groups as an array, which you can then manipulate.
+>

-* On the Authors column use the dropdown menu and select 'Edit cells->Transform'
+>* On the Authors column use the dropdown menu and select 'Edit cells->Transform'
-* In the Expression box type ```value.match(/(.*),(.*)/)```  The "/",  means you are using a regular expression inside a GREL expression.
+>* In the Expression box type ```value.match(/(.*),(.*)/)```  The "/",  means you are using a regular expression inside a GREL expression.
 The parentheses indicate you are going to match a group of characters.
-The ".*" expression will match any character from 0, 1 or more times.
+The ".\*" expression will match any character from 0, 1 or more times.
 So here we are matching any number of characters, a comma, and another set of any number of characters.
-* See how this creates an array with two members in each row in the Preview column
+>* See how this creates an array with two members in each row in the Preview column
+>

-To get the author name in the natural order you can reverse the array and join it back together with a space to create the string you need:
+>To get the author name in the natural order you can reverse the array and join it back together with a space to create the string you need:
+>

-* In the Expression box, add to the existing expression until it reads ```value.match(/(.*),(.*)/).reverse().join(" ")```
+>* In the Expression box, add to the existing expression until it reads ```value.match(/(.*),(.*)/).reverse().join(" ")```
-* In the Preview view you should be able see this has reversed the array, and joined it back into a string
+>* In the Preview view you should be able see this has reversed the array, and joined it back into a string
-* Click 'OK'
+>* Click 'OK'
+{: .challenge}